 However, the design of compliant bistable mechanisms is not straight-forward, requiring the simultaneous analysis of both the motion and energy storage of the mechanism [1].
-To avoid this problem, many of the bistable systems presented above use a simple buckled beam to gain the bistable behavior.
-While this approach is simple, it gives the mechanism designer little flexibility or control over the bistable snapping force or the location of stable states.
-This is especially true for microbeams, which often rely on residual film stress, a highly variable parameter, to induce buckling [21-23].
+To avoid this problem, most of the bistable systems presented above use a simple buckled beam to gain the bistable behavior.
+While this approach is simple, it gives the mechanism designer little flexibility or control in the specification of the bistable snapping force or the location of stable states.
+This is especially true for microbeams, which rely on residual film stress, a highly variable parameter, to induce buckling [18,19].

-The pseudo-rigid-body model provides an easy way to model the complex, nonlinear deflections of many compliant mechanisms [20].
+The pseudo-rigid-body model [20-22] provides an easy way to model the complex, nonlinear deflections of many compliant mechanisms.
 The model approximates the force-deflection characteristics of a compliant segment using two or more rigid segments joined by pin joints, with torsional springs at the joints modeling the segment's stiffness, as illustrated in Fig. 1.
-This type of model applies to small-length flexural pivots, initially curved fixedpinned segments, or straight fixed-pinned segments of the type shown in the figure.
 The lengths of the pseudo-rigid links, as well as the stiffnesses of the torsional springs, are found using simple equations.

-The usefulness of the pseudo-rigid-body model in allowing accurate analysis and synthesis of mechanism motion and energy storage characteristics has been abundantly demonstrated [1,24- 28].
+The usefulness of the pseudo-rigid-body model in allowing accurate analysis and synthesis of mechanism motion and energy storage characteristics has been abundantly demonstrated [1,23-27].
 For the purpose of the analysis presented here, however, it is sufficient to realize that several types of compliant segments may be represented by links joined by pin joints with torsional springs.
-Therefore, the remainder of this paper will use rigid-body mechanism models with torsional springs at one or more joints to examine compliant mechanism motion and stability.
+Therefore, the remainder of this paper will use rigidbody mechanism models with torsional springs at one or more joints to examine compliant mechanism motion and stability.
 The results of this work may then be applied to either rigid-body or compliant mechanisms, depending on the desired mechanism performance and the designer's wishes.